 Under some Actions, a second - and in some cases a third - pre-financing payment will be transferred to the beneficiary within 30 calendar days of the receipt, by the National Agency or the Executive Agency, of the further pre-financing payment requests advanced by the beneficiary or within 60 calendar days if the further pre-financing payment request is accompanied by a progress report.
 These further pre-financing payments may be requested when at least 70 % of the previous pre-financing payment has been used up.
-Where the statement on the use of the previous pre-financing payment(s) shows that less than 70 % of the previous pre-financing payment(s) has been used to cover costs of the action, the amount of the new pre-financing to be paid shall be reduced by the unused amounts of the previous pre-financing.
+Where the statement on the use of the previous pre-financing payment(s) shows that less than

-76 For exceptions to this rule, see section "non-retroactivity" in this part of the Guide.
+83 For exceptions to this rule, see section "non-retroactivity" in this part of the Guide.